7 tips to feel comfortable in your wedding photos

 On the basis of many conversations and our own experiences with different couples, we put together some tips that you might find useful to feel more comfortable.
 Especially if you wish for your wedding photos to reflect genuine moments of the day, with as little posing as possible (or even none) and will probably be looking for an inobtrusive photographer.

-Before we get to the tips, there are two things we’d like to put forward that might give you something to think about.
+Before we get to the tips, there are a few things we’d like to put forward that might give you something to think about.
 If you have no problems with being photographed and generally like photos of yourself, you can skip them easily.

 Why we tend to dislike photos of ourselves

-Ever paused a movie and freezed the actors with an awkward facial expression?
-Try it and you’ll see that even celebrities you may think always look awesome in the photos can look funny if caught in a not well chosen moment.
-That is something that usually our friends do when they capture a random photo of us in a random situation.
+Ever paused a movie and freezed the actors right in the moment of awkward or funny facial expression?
+That is exacty what often happens when our friends capture a random photo of us in a random situation.
 But professional photographers will take care that the moments captured on photos will be as flattering as possible and will want to deliver memories you will be happy to look at even years and years after your wedding day.

 Tips to feel comfortable in your wedding photos